meyer-lab/asmlab.org/team/expectations/ugrad.md

-# Mission Statement
-Welcome to the Meyer Lab!
-The Meyer lab has three central goals:
--	To do quality science
--	To develop each lab member to become a successful scientist
--	To maintain a collegial and intellectually-stimulating environment

 As an undergraduate researcher in this lab, you will typically be paired with a senior lab ‘mentor’ and will work on a component of their project.
 This is a great time to learn how research is done and get a sense for what life would be like if you choose a career in research through medical or graduate schools.
 Please take advantage of this time!